![]() |

 Backtesting Notes:

-a) Sufficient capital is available for holding concurrent trading positions.
+- Sufficient capital is available for holding concurrent trading positions.

-c) A zero net gain is counted as a win, although this is rare.
+- A zero net gain is counted as a win, although this is rare.

-As in many real-world forecasting scenarios, future stock prices are not known yet traders value predictable performance in their trading accounts.
+- As in many real-world forecasting scenarios, future stock prices are not known yet traders value predictable performance in their trading accounts.
 If we assume the above 12 month performance metrics hold in the future we can use a Monte Carlo trading simulation to determine the expected range of future portfolio gains.
-If we blindly buy and sell upon a signal at the open with no stops or limits we would expect, on average, an annual gain of 25%. (see below)
+If we blindly buy and sell upon a signal at the next open with no Buy-Stops or limits we would expect, on average, an annual gain of 25%. (see below)

 CFTC RULE 4.41 - These results are based on simulated or hypothetical performance results that have certain inherent limitations.
 Unlike the results shown in an actual performance record, these results do not represent actual trading.
 Also, because these trades have not actually been executed, these results may have under-or over-compensated for the impact, if any, of certain market factors, such as lack of liquidity.
 Simulated or hypothetical trading programs in general are also subject to the fact that they are designed with the benefit of hindsight.
 No representation is being made that any account will or is likely to achieve profits or losses similar to these being shown.